bontaq/coupons/README.md

 ### Testing
 There's 44 tests, on the first run they take about 10 seconds.
 On the next run and after, about 5 seconds.
 For both of those, it's mostly compiling time.
 If there's no need to recompile, actually running the tests takes 0.047 seconds.
 They all run in parallel.

-The above numbers are from actually the slowest way to run the tests while working, by using the command line `stack test`.
+The above numbers are from the slowest way to run the tests while working, by using the command line `stack test`.
 The faster and preferred way is to run them in the Repl, which with since you're skipping compilation, takes less than 1 second to go from code change -> test results.

 The tests for the [RuleRepository](https://github.com/bontaq/coupons/blob/main/src/Domain/RuleRepositorySpec.hs) run through both using a real database and a pure equivalent.
 Higher level tests like in the [ServiceSpec](https://github.com/bontaq/coupons/blob/main/src/ServiceSpec.hs#L182) can choose to use the real database or pure equivalent.